Court Cases Illustrate Importance of Honoring Consent Revocations ASAP

 Important Consent Revocation Takeaways and Reminders

 • It was noted above that the requirement to honor consent revocations within a reasonable time not to exceed 30 days is the “current” rule.
-That is because of a new and pending FCC rule to change “within a reasonable time” to “as soon as practicable” and to reduce the 30-day timeframe to a 10-day timeframe.
+That is because of a new FCC rule to change “within a reasonable time” to “as soon as practicable” and to reduce the 30-day timeframe to a 10-day timeframe will go into effect on April 11, 2025.
 The FCC emphasized in its commentary that “the availability of automated means to process revocation requests means that ‘practicable’ should be swift, especially as technology improves to make automation more simple and economical.”
-Bottom line, businesses should try to ensure DNC/DNT requests are operationalized as soon as possible, if not immediately, and never assume they have the full period…30 or even 10 days.
+Bottom line, businesses should try to ensure DNC/DNT requests are operationalized as soon as possible, if not immediately, and never assume they have the full 10-day period.

 • Technically, the rules apply to robocalls and robotexts, defined as those sent using an “automatic telephone dialing system” or an artificial or prerecorded voice, but CompliancePoint recommends complying with these rules regardless of the type of system used, since definitions can quickly change as we have often seen.
 Moreover, a critical element of compliance is managing consumer expectations and avoiding complaints.
 Consumers do not expect to get additional calls and texts after opting out.